Flood Prevention: Avoid a Backyard Moat!

 The external plumbing to your home is vitally important to prevent floods around your house.
 External floods can cause damage inside your house, by seeping through window and door openings.
 It’s an inconvenience that can be avoided with the right storm water drainage around your home.

 Another health concern to be aware of is any type of pooling of water in gutters and around the home can also attract mosquitoes.
 The pools of water offer mozzies the the perfect spot to breed.
 This is a health concern as mosquitoes can spread the Zika Virus and Ross River Fever.
 Ensuring adequate storm water drainage can prevent mozzies making a home at your home.
+Flood prevention isn’t just about potential damage to your property, it’s about keeping your family safe this storm season.

 If you have a storm water blockage or have concerns about how rain water is channeled away from your home, give Salmon Plumbing a call.
 Our plumbers can offer solutions so you’re better prepared when the wet weather hits this summer.